mdolab/adflow/doc/solvers.rst

 In some cases, the EW algorithm might consistently pick very large linear convergence tolerances, and this will prevent the NK solver to achieve its full potential.
 This will happen due to the nonlinear convergence between nonlinear iterations being unsatisfactory.
 This outcome itself can occur due to different reasons, therefore it is easier to go back to the ANK solver and try to switch to the NK solver at a later point.
-If users just want to prescribe a constant linear convergence for each nonlinear NK iteration, they can set ``'nkuseew'`` to false, and use the option ``'nklinearsolvetol'`` to prescribe the new linear convergence target.
+If users just want to prescribe a constant linear convergence for each nonlinear NK iteration, they can set ``'nkuseew'`` to ``False``, and use the option ``'nklinearsolvetol'`` to prescribe the new linear convergence target.
 However, this approach may introduce unnecessary costs in the solver algorithm, as the lack of nonlinear convergence might be caused by small step sizes, but the solver will repeatedly try to solve linear systems to tight tolerances until the maximum iteration limit is reached.